textX/Arpeggio/examples/csv/README.md

 (Comma-Separated Values).
 CSV is a textual format for tabular data interchange.
 It is described by RFC 4180.

-`csv.py` file is an implementation using [Python grammar specification](http://textx.github.io/Arpeggio/grammars/#grammars-written-in-python).
+`csvlang.py` file is an implementation using [Python grammar specification](http://textx.github.io/Arpeggio/grammars/#grammars-written-in-python).
-`csv_peg.py` file is the same parser implemented using [PEG grammar syntax](http://textx.github.io/Arpeggio/grammars/#grammars-written-in-peg-notations) where the grammar is specified in the `csv.peg` file.
+`csvlang_peg.py` file is the same parser implemented using [PEG grammar syntax](http://textx.github.io/Arpeggio/grammars/#grammars-written-in-peg-notations) where the grammar is specified in the `csvlang.peg` file.

 Run this examples:
 ```
-$ python csv.py
+$ python csvlang.py
-$ python csv_peg.py
+$ python csvlang_peg.py
 ```

 The output of both examples should be the same as the same file is parsed and